MDK-Packs/Documentation/Generic_Debug/README.md

 8. Replace RELOAD with 0x0061A7.
 A STOP and CPU RESET will also accomplish this.
 9. When you are done, stop the application and close the **SysTick Tick Timer (SysTick)** window.

+*Tip:*

-*Tip:* As you can modify values in the System Viewer while the program is running, you can make slight timing value changes instead of the usual modify, compile, program, run cycle.
+- As you can modify values in the **System Viewer** while the program is running, you can make slight timing value changes instead of the usual modify, compile, program, run cycle.

 You must make sure a given peripheral register allows for and will properly react to such a change.
 Changing such values indiscriminately is a good way to cause serious problems that are difficult to find.

 ### Watchpoints

+**Watchpoints** can be thought of as conditional (access) breakpoints.
 Most Armv7-M and Armv8-M based processors have four data comparators.
-Since each **Watchpoint** uses two comparators, you can configure two of them.
-Watchpoints can be thought of as conditional (access) breakpoints.
-The Logic Analyzer uses the same comparators in its operations.
-This means in μVision you must have two variables free in the [Logic Analyzer](#using-the-logic-analyzer) to use Watchpoints.
+Since each watchpoint uses two comparators, you can configure two of them.
+The [Logic Analyzer](#logic-analyzer) uses the same comparators in its operations.
+This means in μVision you must have two variables free in the Logic Analyzer to use watchpoints.
 Currently, μVision supports only one Watchpoint.

 **Configure Watchpoint**

-1. Using the example from the previous page, RUN or STOP the program, but stay in debug mode.
+1. Using the example from the previous page, stop the program, but stay in debug mode.
 2. Go to **Debug - Breakpoints (Ctrl-B)** to open the **Breakpoints** window.
 3. In the **Expression** box, enter g_msTicks==0x44.
 4. Select both the **Read** and **Write Access**.